orffen/augustus-updater/README.md

 xattr -rd com.apple.quarantine "Augustus Updater.app"
 ```

+To force the updater to download a fresh copy of Augustus Unstable, simply delete `updater.txt`.
+This file will also contain the details of any fatal errors.

 ## License & Attribution

 This project is licensed under the GNU Affero General Public License v3 (AGPLv3).
 See the `LICENSE.txt` file for the full license text.